-- ED Should I make my velocity maybe a scalar and just do ah- °I can like°, I don't know how that would work though
+ED Should I make my velocity maybe a scalar and just do ah- °I can like°, I don't know how that would work though

-- (8.0)

-- ED You have velocity dot x?=
+ED You have velocity dot x?=

-- BECK =Velocity's a vector so this should (inaudible)
+BECK =Velocity's a vector so this should (inaudible)

-- (8.0)

-- ED Actually, maybe I might have something (11.0)

-- ED ((hums and sings to self))
+- ED Actually, maybe I might have something (11.0) - ED ((hums and sings to self))

-She began by wondering out loud whether velocity could be represented with a scalar quantity in her program.
-She admitted, "I don't know how that would work," which indicates there was significant uncertainty in this situation.
-Once Beck confirmed that "velocity is a vector," Ed appeared to be able to figure out a path forward ("maybe I might have something") and seemed committed to implementing the new idea, as indicated by the eleven seconds that passed and the humming to herself, which was a marker throughout the class period that she is focused on the code.
-Altogether, this demonstrated a navigation via an uncertain trajectory towards a solution (in-class behavior aligned with key ability #3, tolerance for ambiguity).
+She begins by wondering out loud whether velocity could be represented with a scalar quantity in her program.
+She admits, "I don't know how that would work," which tells us there is significant uncertainty in this situation.
+Once Beck confirms that "velocity is a vector," Ed appears to be able to figure out a path forward ("maybe I might have something") and seems committed to implementing the new idea, as indicated by the eleven seconds that pass and the humming to herself, which is a marker throughout the class period that she is focused on the code.
+Altogether, this demonstrates a navigation via an uncertain trajectory towards a solution.

-Overall, the contrast between Ed's interview and in-class data showed that the sides of a disposition's spectrum were not enough to fully characterize how Ed dealt with ambiguity in Mr. Buford's physics class.
-Ed had some moments in her interview that showed a resistance against tolerance for ambiguity, such as her rigid categorization of optical situations and the way she was put off by the strangeness of computational tasks.
-However, in class she showed that she was capable of navigating incomplete data and uncertain trajectories toward a solution.
-This suggests that Ed might have had a different understanding of her conduct than she displayed in class.
-Either way, she was capable of approaching computational activities with a high tolerance for ambiguity even though she at times articulated in her interview an intolerant view towards ambiguity.
+Overall, the contrast between Ed's interview and in-class data shows that students need not always exhibit the same level in a disposition.
+Ed displayed in her interview a tendency to rigidly categorize, an unawareness of opportunities for reframe ambiguous situations, and an inability to find value in undertaking messy tasks.
+However, in class she showed that was capable of navigating incomplete data and uncertain trajectories toward a solution.
+This suggests that Ed may have a different understanding of her conduct than she displays in class.
+Either way, she is capable of approaching computational activities with a high tolerance for ambiguity even though she may articulate in her interviews a disposition that is skewed towards a more developmental tolerance.

-7.6.1.3.2 Persistence
+7.7.1.3.2 Persistence

-Ed embraced persistence on difficult problems.
-There were several moments during her interview where she came off as persistent in nearly all the endeavors she took up.
-For example, she was "the only remaining programmer on my robotics team," and her mom encouraged to persevere through tough initial experiences with physics (last year) and violin (eight years ago).
-When analyzing for key aspects of persistence in her interview and in class below, the findings based on the codes for persistence confirmed this interpretation.
-For example, Ed discussed the satisfaction that came from getting a class project to work.
+Ed has a disposition for high persistence.
+There were several moments during her interview where it was clear that she tends to persist in nearly all the endeavors she takes up.
+For example, she is "the only remaining programmer on my robotics team," and her mom encouraged to persevere through tough initial experiences with physics (last year) and violin (eight years ago).
+When analyzing for key aspects of persistence in her interview and in class, the findings confirmed this interpretation.
+For example, Ed discussed the satisfaction that comes from getting a class project to work.

 - ED Sometimes when we're doing projects and in just the rare moment that it just goes okay, that feels good.
 And you feel it. - INT Nice.
-Can you describe a moment in a project like that? - ED Yesterday.
+Can you describe a moment in a project like that?

+ED Yesterday.
 We recently got projects like to make a telescope, basically, which is two converging lenses, and it just worked.
 We just made it, and it just felt good.
 It's like we found the- It's just two paper towel tubes, basically, and we just put them on either end and just focus it, and it just worked.
 And that was a good moment.
 Even though- Oh, gosh.
 But even though we had worked for a whole two days on it, because the first day we were trying to put an actual model of something between, like a phone, and it was awful.
 That was a bad day.